derekahn/coinbase.alfredworkflow/README.md

 ## 🌈 Features

-- Check the spot price of the top 9 coins on coinbase.
+- Check the spot price of some of the top 9 on coinbase.
 - Fuzzy find.
 - Open coinbase to the coin in the default browser.